-(1) Education. - Masters or doctorate in psychology, law, social work, counseling, medicine, or related degrees and relevant training or experience.

-- (2) Training and experience. - 1 2 No less than five years of related professional postdegree 3 experience.
-Participation in 24 hours of training in topics of developmental 4 b.
-5 stages of children, dynamics of high-conflict families, stages 6 and effects of divorce, problem solving techniques, mediation, 7 and legal issues.
-8 Participation in parenting coordinators seminars which will c.
-9 provide continuing education, group discussion, and peer - (3) Licensing.
+- 1 (1) Education.
+Masters or doctorate in psychology, law, social work, 2 counseling, medicine, or related degrees and relevant training or 3 experience.
+4 (2) Training and experience. - 5 a.
+No less than five years of related professional postdegree 6 experience. - b.
+Participation in 24 hours of training in topics of developmental stages of children, dynamics of high-conflict families, stages and effects of divorce, problem solving techniques, mediation, and legal issues. - c.
+Participation in parenting coordinators seminars which will provide continuing education, group discussion, and peer review and support on a monthly basis. - (3) Licensing.
 Current license in the parenting coordinator's area of practice, if applicable.